-- 1) Special Committee meetings must be called at least forty-eight (48) hours before the meeting time (unless called during a Senate meeting); and must be called by two-thirds (2/3) of the voting membership of the Committee, unless otherwise provided for in these By-Laws or in the Constitution. - Special Committee meetings may be held during a Senate meeting at the call of the Chair of the Senate. - 3) Notification of the time and place of a special meeting shall be posted at the Main Front desk, and each member notified by voice and by electronic mail. - C) Committee meetings, whether standing or Administrative, cannot be conducted behind closed or locked doors. - D) Committee Meeting Procedures: - 1) Unless otherwise noted in this article, Senate Standing and Administrative Committees shall be conducted according to the guidelines set forth for Senate Meetings, in Policy 5 of Policies and Procedures.
+- A) Regular Committee Meetings - 1) Each Committee shall establish by unanimous consent, and announce for the minutes, a regular meeting time and place at its first meeting of a Senate Session.
+Subsequent changes must be reported to the Senate. - B) Special Committee Meetings - Special Committee meetings must be called at least forty-eight (48) hours before the meeting time (unless called during a Senate meeting); and must be called by two-thirds (2/3) of the voting membership of the Committee, unless otherwise provided for in these By-Laws or in the Constitution. - 2) Special Committee meetings may be held during a Senate meeting at the call of the Chair of the Senate. - 3) Notification of the time and place of a special meeting shall be posted at the Main Front desk, and each member notified by voice and by electronic mail. - C) Committee meetings, whether standing or Administrative, cannot be conducted behind closed or locked doors. - D) Committee Meeting Procedures: - 1) Unless otherwise noted in this article, Senate Standing and Administrative Committees shall be conducted according to the guidelines set forth for Senate Meetings, in Policy 5 of Policies and Procedures.